SalomePlatform/adao/doc/en/ref_algorithm_4DVAR.rst

 .. math:: J(\mathbf{x})=(\mathbf{x}-\mathbf{x}^b)^T.\mathbf{B}^{-1}.(\mathbf{x}-\mathbf{x}^b)+\sum_{t\in T}(\mathbf{y^o}(t)-H(\mathbf{x},t))^T.\mathbf{R}^{-1}.(\mathbf{y^o}(t)-H(\mathbf{x},t))

-which is usually designed as the "*4D-VAR*" function (see for example [Talagrand97]_).
+which is usually designed as the "*4D-Var*" functional (see for example [Talagrand97]_).
+The terms "*4D-Var*", "*4D-VAR*" and "*4DVAR*" are equivalent.
 It is well suited in cases of non-linear observation and evolution operators, its application domain is similar to the one of Kalman filters, specially the :ref:`section_ref_algorithm_ExtendedKalmanFilter` or the :ref:`section_ref_algorithm_UnscentedKalmanFilter`.

 .. ------------------------------------ ..